Open-Dredmor/Open-Dredmor/README.md

 # Open Dredmor

-A clean room reimplementation of Dungeons of Dredmor.
+A reimplementation of Dungeons of Dredmor.

 ## What else do I need?